Introduction to Facial Fat Transfer

 Who's a suitable candidate for this procedure?

 There is no ideal age.
-If you are interested in enhancing or creating more volume in specific areas of the face then facial fat grafting could be for you.
+If you are interested in enhancing or creating more volume in specific areas of the face then facial fat grafting or fat injections could be for you.
 The procedure can treat sunken cheeks, deep-set eyes, nasolabial folds or nose to mouthlines and the chin.
-We see patients in their 30's, 40's, 50s, 60s and 70s.
+We see patients in their 30’s, 40’s, 50s, 60s and 70s.

 Get In Touch